CD-ROM: Complemented Deep-Reduced Order Model: Case presentation and reduced models

 The two-dimensional incompressible flow over a cylinder has been extensively studied in the context of reduced order modeling \cite{Deane1991pod, Noack2003cylinder} and model identification \cite{brunton2016sindy, loiseau2018constrained} which makes this test case a good initial benchmark for the proposed correction method.
 The flow is simulated at a Reynolds number of $Re = 100$ based on the cylinder diameter and the velocity of the incoming flow.
 In this regime, the flow is laminar and exhibits vortex shedding in the wake of the cylinder.

 The flow is governed by the incompressible Navier-Stokes equations, here solved using the FEniCs finite elements solver \cite{logg2012fenics,alnaes2015fenics}.

-The retained mesh is shown on Figure \ref{fig:CylinderMesh}.
-It is rectangle-shaped, spanning from $x=-5$ to $x=15$ in the streamwise direction, and from $y=-5$ to $y=5$ in the transversal direction.
+The retained mesh is shown {in} Figure \ref{fig:CylinderMesh}.
+It is rectangle-shaped, spanning from $x=-5$ to $x=15$ in the streamwise direction, and from $y=-5$ to $y=5$ in the {transverse} direction.
 The cylinder has a diameter $D=1$, centered around the origin.
 The inflow is modeled as a uniform axial flow ($\mbf{u}(-5,y)=[U_\infty,0]$) and a free-slip condition is used for the lower and upper boundaries of the rectangle while a no-slip condition is enforced at the cylinder surface.
 Finally, a stress-free condition is used for the outlet.

 A reduced order modeling strategy is employed to obtain a baseline model for the correction approach.
 The main results are summarised here but we refer to \cite{Noack2003cylinder} for details on the reduction strategy.
 The vortex shedding regime of the cylinder flow is simulated with the FEniCs solver to obtain snapshot data and compute the POD modes.
 The first two modes, accounting for more than 95\% of the Frobenius norm of the snapshot matrix are selected.
 The steady solution of the system is computed with a Newton method to construct a so-called shift mode ($\mbf{a}_\Delta$).
 This mode is computed as a vector orthogonal to the plane described by the first two modes, pointing to the base flow solution $\mbf{u}_b$, and serves as a \textit{support} for the simulation of the transition of the system from its steady state to the vortex shedding limit cycle.
 A three-dimensional POD basis is thus finally obtained.
 They are shown in Fig.~\ref{fig:CylinderBasis} in terms of the vorticity field.